NBKRedSpy/CardSurvival-Localization/README.md

 If the mod is in Chinese and already has a ./Localization/SimpCn* file (For example, SimpCn.csv) and the file is not empty, then this mod is not needed.
 Simply copy the file to SimpEn.csv and put the translation in the second column.

-## Need
+## Purpose
 The challenge for creating English translations for Chinese only card packs is that often the mod does not have a SimpCn* translation file.
-Without a translation file, the actual text source will be in all of the .json files, which in some cases is over 500 files.
+Without a translation file, the actual text source will be spread across all of the .json files, which in some cases is over 500 files.

 This mod parses all the .json files and extracts the card translation key and related text.
 The result is outputted to a single CSV file in the ModLoader's translation file format.